Residential rehab and addiction treatments are dependent on scientific research and study to help guarantee the most effective and successful methods.

 The results showed that:

-- Those who had attended residential rehab services were abstinent over 4 times more likely to remain abstinent compared to individuals receiving community-based services only.
+- Those who had attended residential rehab services were abstinent over 4 times more likely to remain abstinent than individuals receiving community-based services only.

-- Those who were admitted to residential treatment at any point since the start of the trial were 10 times more likely to remain abstinent for 90 days at follow-up check-ups compared to those who had received methadone maintenance.
+- Those admitted to residential treatment at any point since the start of the trial were 10 times more likely to remain abstinent for 90 days at follow-up check-ups than those who had received methadone maintenance.

 In 2008, Dr David Best and his team of researchers followed 269 people in full (abstinent) recovery.

-They concluded that: “The only type of formal treatment service which was a key factor in helping drug users to stay abstinent was residential rehab.”
+They concluded, “The only type of formal treatment service which was a key factor in helping drug users to stay abstinent was residential rehab.”